sagaofpls/sagaofpls.github.io/chapter1.md

 ## The proof of the pudding

-In his classic _"Soft Modeling: The Basic Design and Some Extensions"_, Herman  ([Wold, 1982b](references.html/#Wold1982b)), includes the following footnote on page 24:
+In his classic _"Soft Modeling: The Basic Design and Some Extensions,"_ Herman  ([Wold, 1982b](references.html/#Wold1982b)), includes the following footnote on page 24:

 > Most nonlinear iterative techniques of estimation are lacking an analytic proof of convergence.
 The proof of the pudding is in the eating.